Avanae/lotgd-modules/README.md

 # Additional modules
 You can find some additional modules made by my good friend [Oliver Brendel](https://github.com/NB-Core/modules).
 Both my modules, as well as the modules from Oliver assume a working and correctly installed instance of either my Gielinor edition, or the NB core.

+# Currently available modules

+- Skills Core
+Enables the player skills.
+When enabled it allows players to train a new set of skills such as Firemaking, Mining, Smithing etc. This module will eventually be extended to allow all RuneScape skills from Old School RuneScape.